Our hub for volunteering, where we will advertise our latest volunteer opportunities, and also details of upcoming volunteer events and training.

 The main purpose of this volunteer role is to manage and moderate online discussion forums.
 The online forum is a key medium for SRA to engage with members throughout Scotland and offer an opportunity for members to contribute their thoughts, ideas and issues in online conversation.

 For a full volunteer role description, please click here.

 Working Group Member

-Scottish Rural Action has a range of Working Groups that meet online to discuss the key issues and challenges in relation to the Working Group topic.
+SRA has a range of Working Groups that meet online to discuss the key issues and challenges in relation to the Working Group topic.
+The aim of the Working Groups is to influence external policy and influence decision makers.
 The current Working Groups are: